avijaira/CarND-Advanced-Lane-Lines/WRITEUP.md

 #### 2. Use color transforms, gradients, etc., to create a thresholded binary image.

 The code for this step is contained in the following script: `video_gen.py`.
 I used a combination of color and gradient thresholds to generate a binary image.
-Thresholding functions (`abs_sobel_thresh()` and `color_threshold()`) are defined between lines: 14-51.
-These thresholds are applied to undistored images between lines: 79-83.
+Thresholding functions (`abs_sobel_thresh()` and `color_threshold()`) are defined between lines: `14-51`.
+These thresholds are applied to undistored images between lines: `79-83`.

 Binary Test Image: ![alt text][image5]

 #### 3. Apply perspective transform to rectify binary image ("birds-eye view").

 The code for this step is contained in the following script: `video_gen.py`.
-The perspective transform is applied to binary images between lines: 87-113.
+The perspective transform is applied to binary images between lines: `87-113`.

- in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(